KavanAnselm/Machine_Learning/README.md

-These are Machine Learning models, that work by recgonising patterns in the dataset.
+These are Machine Learning models, that work by recognizing patterns in the dataset.
-The models are developed using algorithms like Random forest, The dataset was collected through kaggle.
+The models are developed using algorithms like Random forest, Logistic regression and Vectorization techniques The dataset was collected through Kaggle.